 - perform literature review and identify gaps in the literature;

 - evaluate strategies for the solution of applied research problems in information systems

-- collect and analyse information systems research data using applied research methods
+- structure and develop research plans using applied research methods;

-- synthesise and communicate information systems research information to inform business decisions.
+- synthesise and communicate information systems research information effectively in written and verbal communication.

 |1.||Identifying research problems in information systems||25.00|